Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Theoretical framework

-where all cross sections are functions of the angle $\phi$.
-The left part of Eq.~(\ref{eq2}) represents the experimentally measured asymmetries, which are expected to be positive \cite{Adolph:2012sp,Alekseev:2010dm}, while the right part shows the expected contributions from the partial cross sections of Eq.~(\ref{eq0}).
-The first (second) superscript in the left part of Eq.~(\ref{eq2}) denotes the beam (target) spin orientation.
-The symbol $\leftarrow$ denotes the incident muon spin orientation that in the case of a positive charge of the incident muons is mainly opposite to the beam direction.
-The average value of $P_\mu$ is equal to $-0.8$.
-The symbol $\Rightarrow$ or $\Leftarrow$ denotes the target deuteron spin orientation (polarisation) being parallel $(+)$ or opposite $(-)$ to the beam direction.
-The leading term in the right part of Eq.~(\ref{eq2}) is $\id\sigma_{LL}$.
-To be positive, the right part of Eq.~(\ref{eq2}) must have the general minus sign in front of it.
-The contributions of the partial cross sections $\id\sigma_{0T}$ and $\id\sigma_{LT}$ are suppressed by the small value of $\tan\theta_\gamma=\boldmath|\bm P_T|/|\bm P_L|$.
+-1mm where all cross sections are functions of the angle $\phi$.
+The Eq.~(\ref{eq2}) represents a definition of the experimentally measured asymmetries common for this Paper and for Refs. \cite{Alekseev:2010dm,Ageev:2005gh}.
+The first (second) superscript denotes the beam (target) spin orientation.
+The symbol $\leftarrow$ denotes the incident muon spin orientation that, in the case of a positive charge of the incident muons, is mainly opposite to the beam direction.
+For the CERN muon beam, the average value of $|{\bm P_\mu}|$ is equal to $0.8$.
+The beam polarisation does not enter in the definition of measured asymmetries.
+The symbols $\Rightarrow$ and $\Leftarrow$ denote the target deuteron spin orientations (polarisations) the first of which is parallel, considered further as positive $(+)$, and the second one is antiparallel $(-)$ to the beam direction (see Section 3.1).

+Substituting the general expression for $\id\sigma$ (Eq. (\ref{eq0})) in the cross sections of the Eq. (\ref{eq2}), one can obtain the expected contributions of the partial cross sections to the azimuthal asymmetries.
+As the result, when taking into account the signs of the target polarizations, one can see that only four partial cross sections contribute to the numerator of Eq. (\ref{eq2}) and two to its denominator.
+In the numerator, we expect to have contributions from $\id\sigma_{0L}$, $P_\mu\id\sigma_{LL}$ and $\tan\theta_\gamma(\id\sigma_{0T}+P_\mu\id\sigma_{LT})$, while in the denominator from $\id\sigma_{00}$ and $P_\mu \id\sigma_{L0}$.
+The explicit expression for these partial cross sections in terms of the PDFs and their dependences on the hadron azimuthal angle have been given in Ref. \cite{Alekseev:2010dm} and briefly commented below.

-Following phenomenological considerations based on the QCD parton model of the nucleon and SIDIS in one-photon exchange approximation (see e.g.\ references in Ref.~\cite{Alekseev:2010dm}), the squared modulus of the matrix element defining the cross sections is represented by a number of diagrams.
-As an example,\footnote{In this paper we follow the Amsterdam notations for PDFs and PFFs, see e.g.\ Ref.~\cite{Bacchetta:2006tn}.} the diagram accounting for the contribution to the SIDIS cross section of the chiral-odd transversity PDF $h_{1}(x)$ convoluted with the chiral-odd Collins FF $H_1^\bot(z)$ is shown in Fig.~\ref{fig1}(b).
-The diagram contributes to the asymmetry Eq.~(\ref{eq2}) via the term $\id\sigma_{0T}$.
-Possible contributions of other PDFs to the cross sections of spinless or unpolarised hadron production off longitudinally polarised deuterons and their expected azimuthal modulations are given in Ref.~\cite{Alekseev:2010dm}, where only the terms up to the order of $M/Q$ are retained:
+Following phenomenological considerations based on the QCD parton model of the nucleon and SIDIS in one-photon exchange approximation, the squared modulus of the matrix element, defining the cross sections, is represented by a number of diagrams.
+As an example\footnote{In this Paper we follow the Amsterdam notations for PDFs and PFFs, see e.g.\ Ref.~\cite{Kotzinian:1995cz}.}, the diagram accounting for the contribution to the SIDIS cross section of the chiral-odd transversity PDF $h_{1}(x)$ convoluted with the chiral-odd Collins FF $H_1^\bot(z)$ is shown in Fig.~\ref{fig1b}.